Are you going camping in Al Ula? Here’s our experience.

-It was a long drive from our town to Al Ula and to Madain Saleh.
+It was a long drive from our town to Al Ula and Madain Saleh.
 But it was a fun weekend hanging out with colleagues in our three colleges.
-We went sightseeing, watched the sunsets, admired Al Ula’s panorama from the summit, drove up via a dangerous zigzag road, fed animals, and climbed rocky mountains.
-Of course, we rested a bit in our comfortable camping site with an air-conditioned tent, too.
+We went sightseeing, watched the sunsets, admired Al Ula’s panorama from the summit, drove up a dangerous zigzag road, fed animals, and climbed rocky mountains.
+Of course, we also rested a bit in our comfortable camping site with an air-conditioned tent.

-The surrounding area is good for hiking, though there aren’t any hiking trails.
+The surrounding area is suitable for hiking, though there aren’t any hiking trails.

-This is our twin room covered in vibrant colours.
+This is our twin room covered in vibrant colors.

 It has a wide cable TV and an air-con with a humming noise. 🙂

 The three-piece bathroom was a surprise to me.
 Tiny but clean.
 We had no hot water – but who needs that when it’s boiling outside? 😀

 Breakfast is included in your stay here.

 They have a buffet restaurant, too, priced at SAR100.
 That’s pretty expensive, right?

 At night, guests can sit around the campfire, play games, and tell stories of unrequited love.
 LOL…

 Too bad we didn’t bring marshmallows.
 They also have a DJ playing music for the guests – but don’t trust his choice of music. 😀 You can, however, request a song, and he’ll play it for you.